wcarc-on/wcarc-site/minutes/minutes202108.md

 - The latest earthquake in Haiti is generating some emergency amateur HF traffic.
 There are frequencies that the non-involved hams should avoid.
 Those frequencies are listed on the RAC website.

 ### Speaker
 Wayne (VE3CZO) gave an update on his Tx/Rx Sequencer.
-It now uses a ATTiny micro-controller for timing purpose.
+It now uses a ATTiny micro-controller for timing purposes.

 ### Old Business
-- Beacons move: Charles has received an update from the DARC on the beacons relocation.
+- Beacons move: Charles has received an update from the DARC on the beacon relocation.
 There may be a cost issue with feeding an uninterruptible AC supply to the beacons, as a licensed electrician would be required.
 We will know more about the expected cost in the next few weeks.
 The information should be available at the next meeting.

 ### Reports / Club Project Updates
-- Ray (VE3FN) regarding contest cooperation.
-He is looking for some hams to help him with the 10 GHz and Up contest this upcoming weekend.
+- Ray (VE3FN) regarding contest cooperation: He is looking for some hams to help him with the 10 GHz and Up contest this upcoming weekend.
 He is planning to go to Mont Tremblant.
 - Bert (VE2ZAZ) and DMR: The OARC VE2CRA DMR repeater is now fully operational from the Camp Fortune site.
 Frequency is 444.400 MHz, color code 1.

 ### New Business